danfinlay/capnode/README.md

 # CapNode

-Sharing objects and their methods as easy as passing around JS Objects.
+Sharing objects and their methods over a JSON transport as easy as passing around the JS Objects themselves.

 ## Features different from Dnode: